reuterk/condainer/README.md

-in the strict terminology of Docker, Apptainer, etc. With Condainer, there is no encapsulation, isolation, or similar, rather Condainer is an easy-to-use wrapper around the building, compressing, mounting, and unmounting of conda environments and their compressed image files directly on the host system.
+in the strict terminology of Docker, Apptainer, etc. With Condainer, there is no encapsulation, isolation, or similar, rather Condainer is an easy-to-use wrapper around the building, compressing, mounting, and unmounting of conda environments on top of compressed image files.

 ## Installation